 - Google then decides if the search query contains any keywords that advertisers may be bidding on with their PPC ads.

-- If more than one business is bidding on the same keywords that the user has searched for, then Google begins an auction.
+- If more than one business is bidding on the same keywords or search terms that the user has searched for, then Google begins an auction.
 This auction will determine where the ad is positioned, otherwise known as the ad rank.

 Ad rank is based on two different factors: the maximum bid and quality score.
 The maximum bid refers to the maximum amount of money you have determined you will bid on the keyword.
 The quality score depends on how relevant and useful your ad content is to the end user (or person using the search engine).

 Google will use all of this information to determine how much Google ads cost each time a user clicks on one.
 The price is based on the ad rank of the person below you divided by your quality score plus one cent.

 Here’s a visual representation of what that might look like:

 This is a break-down of how Google determines how much your business pays per click with your Google ads.

 It’s important to note that contrary to popular belief, the business with the biggest ad spend or monthly budget does not necessarily have the greatest influence.
 Though it doesn’t hurt to have more money allocated to Google ads, the auction system that Ads uses to determine which ads are displayed helps to level the playing field.